open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>periodSeconds</b></td>
         <td>integer</td>
         <td>
-          periodSeconds specifies the window of time for which the policy should hold true.<br/>
+          periodSeconds specifies the window of time for which the policy should hold true.
+PeriodSeconds must be greater than zero and less than or equal to 1800 (30 min).<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>